TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 14/Jeremiah 14.7.md

 ---

-Though our iniquities testify against us, work thou for thy name's sake, O Jehovah; for our backslidings are many; we have sinned against thee.
+Though our iniquities testify against us, work for your name's sake, Yahweh; for our backslidings are many; we have sinned against you.